Listed below are some of the common questions we are asked about our huts and cabins.

 How can I find out if there is availability at a hut?

 Hut availability is accessible online via this page where you can fill out a booking request form or click to view a calendar search of availability.

-Food and a sleeping bag are the only essentials you will need to bring, however, we also recommend you bring footwear for inside the hut, a headlight/flashlight, toilet paper, lighter or matches and paper for starting the fire (for huts with wood stoves).
-Most of our huts have mattresses, pots and pans, cutlery and stovetops for cooking.
+Food and a sleeping bag are the only essentials you will need to bring, however, we also recommend you bring footwear for inside the hut, a headlamp/flashlight, toilet paper, lighter or matches and paper for starting the fire (for huts with wood stoves).
+Most of our huts have mattresses, pots and pans, cutlery, and stovetops for cooking.
 Check our individual hut pages for more info on each hut and be sure to confirm at the time of your booking.